-Egg fried rice - Nice fluffy rice, scrambled egg, crunchy vegetables, this restaurant-style fried rice is so easy and can be made in less than 20 minutes.
+Egg fried rice - Nice fluffy rice, scrambled egg, crunchy vegetables; this restaurant-style fried rice is easy and can be made in less than 20 minutes.

-What's better than making a takeout-style Egg fried rice at home which is wholesome, easy to make, and incredibly delicious.
-This dish is a complete meal in itself as it has carbs, proteins and also loaded with fiber-rich veggies.
+What's better than making a bowl of takeout-style egg-fried rice that is wholesome, easy to make, and incredibly delicious.
+This dish is a complete meal as it has carbs and proteins and is also loaded with fibre-rich veggies.

 Making Chinese Egg Fried Rice at Home